core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

      * The worst-case round-trip delay takes into account all the legs between the proxy and the origin servers.

-  3. In case T' > 0, the proxy replaces the value of the Multicast-Timeout Option with a new value T'', such that:
+  3. If T' > 0, the proxy replaces the value of the Multicast-Timeout Option with a new value T'', such that:

      * T'' < T. The difference (T - T'') should be at least the expected worst-case round-trip time between the proxy and the next hop towards the origin servers; and

      * T'' < T'.
-The difference (T' - T'') should be at least the expected worst-case round-trip time between the proxy and the (previous hop proxy closer to the) origin client.
+The difference (T' - T'') should be at least the expected worst-case round-trip time between the proxy and the (previous hop closer to the) origin client.

-     If the proxy is not able to determine a value T'' that fulfills both the requirements above, the proxy MUST stop processing the request and MUST respond with a 5.05 (Proxying Not Supported) error response to the (previous hop proxy closer to the) origin client.
+     If the proxy is not able to determine a value T'' that fulfills both the requirements above, the proxy MUST stop processing the request and MUST reply with a 5.05 (Proxying Not Supported) error response to the (previous hop closer to the) origin client.
 The proxy SHOULD include a Multicast-Timeout Option, set to the minimum value T' that would be acceptable in the Multicast-Timeout Option of a group request to forward.

      If the proxy is the first one in the chain, then the error response is sent to the origin client.
 Upon receiving the error response, the origin client MAY send an updated group request to the same first proxy in the chain.
 In the updated request, the Multicast-Timeout Option SHOULD specify a value T' such that: it is greater than the one specified in the original group request; and it is greater than or equal to the one specified in the error response (if present therein).

      Otherwise, upon receiving the error response, any other proxy in the chain MAY send an updated group request to the next hop towards the origin servers.
 In the updated group request, the Multicast-Timeout Option MUST specify a value T' such that: it is greater than the one specified in the previous forwarded request; and it is greater than or equal to the one specified in the error response (if present therein).
-If the proxy does not send an updated group request, the proxy MUST also send a 5.05 (Proxying Not Supported) error response to the previous hop proxy closer to the origin client.
+If the proxy does not send an updated group request, the proxy MUST also send a 5.05 (Proxying Not Supported) error response to the proxy acting as the previous hop closer to the origin client.
 Like the received one, also this error response SHOULD include a Multicast-Timeout Option, set to the minimum value T' acceptable by the proxy sending the error response.

 * At Step 5, the proxy forwards the request to the next hop towards the origin servers.

-* At Step 6, the proxy sets a timeout with the value T' retrieved from the Multicast-Timeout Option of the request received from the (previous hop proxy closer to the) origin client.
+* At Step 6, the proxy sets a timeout with the value T' retrieved from the Multicast-Timeout Option of the request received from the (previous hop closer to the) origin client.

   In case T' > 0, the proxy will ignore responses to the forwarded group request coming from the next hop towards the origin servers, if received after the timeout expiration, with the exception of Observe notifications (see {{ssec-resp-proc-proxy}}).